Russian drone and missile attack on Kyiv kills 6 people and injures at least 35

 She turned on her flashlight and saw that her dog had moved away in fright.
 “I turned around and saw that there was no wall, and there was a neighbor’s apartment, the neighbor was screaming, there was no door, and the flames were going from the front door into the apartment,” she said.

-Oleh Hudyma, 59, said she became aware of the attack and intended to go to a bomb shelter but she wasn’t quick enough.
+Oleh Hudyma, 59, said he became aware of the attack and intended to go to a bomb shelter but she wasn’t quick enough.

 Russia accuses Ukraine of hitting civilian sites